RaspberryPiFoundation/python-curriculum/en-GB/modern-art/index.md

 Ideas:

-- Turtles have a function called dot that takes a radius (distance from the centre to the edge of the circle) as a parameter.
+- Turtles have a function called dot that takes a radius (distance from the centre to the edge of the circle) as input.
 E.g. turtle.dot(10) You could create a `drawcircle()` function that draws a circle with a random radius.

     ![screenshot](images/modern-circles.png)